lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    Let us create the atoms of type 1 and 2 in two separate regions, respectively, instead of creating them both randomly within the entire space as we did previously.
+    Let us create the atoms of types 1 and 2 in two separate regions, respectively, instead of creating them both randomly within the entire space as we did previously.